 In the following post I’m going to break down what’s on offer and why it appeals to me.

-Netflix has built up a reputation for providing subscribers with a wealth of must-see television, from Breaking Bad, Orange is the New Black and Stranger Things to Rick and Morty, Queer Eye and a growing collection of Marvel shows (Daredevil, Jessica Jones etc).
+Netflix has built up a reputation for providing subscribers with a wealth of must-see television, from Sex Education, Breaking Bad, Orange is the New Black and Stranger Things to Queer Eye and She-Ra and the Princesses of Power.

 In addition to a seemingly endless stream of TV content, the service also offers docu-films, stand-up comedy specials and movies – including home-grown offerings.
 The movies range from exclusive titles and well-loved classics to obscure films many people had forgotten (quite often for a reason).

 On the whole, I find Netflix’s TV & movie content to be very good.
-In fact, I find there’s perhaps a little too much good TV content (not that I’m complaining) and it’s some times difficult to catch up.
+In fact, I find there’s perhaps a little too much good TV content (not that I’m complaining) and sometimes it is difficult to catch up.

 There is of course some less-than-exciting movie content too, but I suppose this is subjective.
 That said, the quality of Netflix’s TV content far outshines its movie catalogue and I am forever playing catch-up – which is a good thing.

-I find Amazon’s content to be a bit of a mixed bag and not as strong as Netflix’s.
-In fact, I barely watch any of the shows on Amazon, opting for the movies instead – and that’s because I like to watch a lot of old movies.
+I find Amazon’s new content to be a bit of a mixed bag and not as strong as Netflix’s.
+In fact, I barely watch any of the modern shows on Amazon, opting for the older TV shows instead (X-Files, Baywatch, Smallville etc).

 On the plus side, Amazon Prime Video offers something which Netflix doesn’t – the ability to integrate your own digital video purchases with the titles included in the Amazon Prime Video package.
 Now this is something which I really like, as I own a number of digital titles.